januarharianto/respR/README.md

 ## Installation
 We are currently about to submit to CRAN.

-Meanwhile, use the `devtools` package to grab the developmental version from here:
+Meanwhile, use the `devtools` package to grab the **stable** version from here:

     install.packages("devtools")
     devtools::install_github("januarharianto/respR")

 ## Usage
 A good place to start is the introductory vignette, [respR - An R package for processing respirometry data](https://januarharianto.github.io/respR/).
+Link is currently down due to v0.0.0.9000 release - a major update/release - we are updating it as quickly as we can.

 We are in the process of creating more vignettes (and improving the current one).
 Please stay tuned.